Skip to content

 The Results

 In the heart of a country that cannot be named, a language we will call Dbyr* has been spoken for generations.
 It’s a language that holds the culture and stories of thousands of people.
-Despite being so widely spoken, the Dbyr language did not have a Bible until a team of translators stepped in to change that.
-The team consisted of eight translators with good educational backgrounds.
+Despite being so widely spoken, the Dbyr language did not have a Bible until a team of national translators stepped in to change that.
+The team consisted of eight national translators with good educational backgrounds.
 Over four days of intense training, the translators poured their hearts into the work.
-With each passing day, they grew more confident in their abilities, learning the intricacies of the MAST translation method and how to use the equipment needed to bring their vision to life.
-Their dedication paid off when they managed to draft 13 books of the Bible and typed and uploaded nine of them [to a safe storage location online.]
+With each passing day, they grew more confident in their abilities, learning the intricacies of the MAST translation method and how to use the equipment provided to bring their vision to life.
+Their dedication paid off when they managed to draft 13 books of the Bible and then typed and uploaded nine of them [to a safe storage location online.]
 It was an enormous accomplishment that filled them with a sense of purpose and pride.
 During the training, they invited a representative from the ministry of religion to give a speech at the opening ceremony.

 He was moved by the team’s dedication, and shared that his own language did not yet have a Bible of its own.
 He asked the translation team to train his language group for Bible translation.
 It was a moment that filled everyone’s hearts with hope, knowing that their work had touched others in a way they could never have imagined.
 And as they parted ways, they knew that they would always be united in their mission to bring the Bible to all who needed it, no matter the language.